- The Preview Dialer is currently compatible with Callbar App (Electron) only.

 How to create a Talkdesk Campaign

-In order to be able to create a Talkdesk Campaign, you must have Salesforce dialer create permission.
-If you didn’t assign permissions yet, check the article Setting up and Configuring the Salesforce Dialer.
+In order to be able to create a Talkdesk Campaign, you must have Preview and Power Dialer for Salesforce creation permission.
+If you didn’t assign permissions yet, check the article Setting up and Configuring Preview and Power Dialer for Salesforce.

 - To create a campaign go to the Talkdesk Campaigns tab in the Talkdesk Lightning app, or click the Dialer button in a record list view.